The Taiji-TianQin-LISA network: Precisely measuring the Hubble constant using both bright and dark sirens: Simulations

 \subsection{Dark sirens: Bayesian method}

 For the GW events that the redshifts cannot be obtained by identifying EM counterparts, we need to use the cross-correlation of MBHBs and galaxy catalogs to obtain redshift information.
-In this subsection, we briefly introduce the method of using the dark siren method to infer the cosmological parameters.
-Using the method introduced in Sec.~\ref{subsec:Galaxy}, we calculate the number of the potential host galaxies $N_{\rm in}$ and show the SNR--$N_{\rm in}$ plot in Fig.~\ref{fig4}.
+Throughout this work, we apply a redshift cutoff for events beyond $z=3$ and assume that the galaxy catalog at $z<3$ is complete, which is also adopted in e.g., Ref.~\cite{Zhu:2021aat}. {In fact, it is challenging to obtain the complete galaxy catalogs at high redshift.
+The Dark Energy Survey \cite{DES:2017myt} and Sloan Digital Sky Survey (SDSS) \cite{SDSS-III:2015hof,SDSS:2017bih,SDSS-IV:2019txh} can reliably map the galaxies at $z\leq 1.2$.
+Nonetheless, future EM survey projects are expected to obtain higher-redshift complete galaxy catalogs.
+Meanwhile, the idea that quasars can host MBHBs is discussed in e.g., Refs.~\cite{Sobacchi:2016yez,Connor:2019gun,Penil:2020uqg}.
+The SDSS survey can map the quasar catalog at $z\simeq 4$ \cite{SDSS:2017bih,SDSS-IV:2019txh}, which makes it possible to detect MBHBs at higher redshift.
+Moreover, once MBHBs at higher redshift are detected, intensive observations will be expected to be triggered to map higher-redshift galaxy catalogs within the sky localization error region.
+In addition, one can also explore the potential of obtaining the redshift information using the Lyman-$\alpha$ forest effect \cite{Hess:2018qit,Ravoux:2020bpg,Qin:2021gkn,Porqueres:2019dpn}.
+The above facts show that it is possible to obtain the complete galaxy catalogs at $z<3$.} In this subsection, we briefly introduce the method of using the dark siren method to infer the cosmological parameters.
+Using the method introduced in Sec.~\ref{subsec:Galaxy}, we calculate the number of the potential host galaxies $N_{\rm in}$ and show the SNR--$N_{\rm in}$ plot in Fig.~\ref{fig5}.

-We adopt the Bayesian method to infer the cosmological parameters, and the posterior probability distribution of the cosmological parameters $\vec{\Omega}$ is
+We adopt the Bayesian method to infer the cosmological parameters and the posterior probability distribution of the cosmological parameters $\vec{\Omega}$ is

-where $\vec{X}_{\rm GW}$ represent the GW data, $\vec{D}_{\rm GW}$ represent the detected GW events, and $p(\vec{\Omega})$ are the prior distributions of the cosmological parameters.
-Assuming that the GW events are independent of each other, the likelihood of the GW data can be expressed as
+where $\vec{X}_{\rm GW}$ represent the GW data, $\vec{D}_{\rm GW}$ represent that the GW events are detected, and $p(\vec{\Omega})$ are the prior distributions of the cosmological parameters.
+Assuming that the observations of GW events are independent of each other, the likelihood of the GW data can be expressed as

 where $N_{\rm GW}$ is the number of GW events.
 The likelihood function $\mathcal{L}(X_{{\rm GW}}|D_{{\rm GW}},\vec{\Omega})$ is obtained by marginalizing the redshifts of the GW events,